This study guide reveals the name of Yahweh in the New Testament. It also includes key highlights regarding “the Lord” from previous posts.

 His response to Philip’s request, given in John 14:9, provides even more clarity: “He that has seen me has seen the Father.
 How then do you say, Show us the Father?”

-- When referring to God our Savior, it’s important to avoid thinking of “the Father” and “the Son” as two separate persons; this is a human concept.
-Instead, understand that the Son represents the visible image of the Father in human form.
+When referring to God our Savior, it’s important to avoid thinking of “the Father” and “the Son” as two separate persons; this is a human concept.
+Instead, understand that the Son represents the Father in human form.

 Yahweh clearly states that He alone is our Savior; therefore, the Messiah can only be the Savior if He is Yahweh (Isaiah 43:11, John 8:58, 1 Timothy 3:16, Colossians 1:15-17).